nick-nuti/config-status-axi-lite-memory-model/README.md

 - W1C (Write 1 Clear) :
-  -- CPU can read and clear this field by writing a 1 to it (writing a zero does nothing -- logic can write this field and receives a "clear" indication from CPU
+  -- CPU can read and clear this field by writing a 1 to it (writing a zero does nothing -- logic can write this field and receives a "clear" indication from CPU -- *_W1C_IN signals are signifiers from logic to CPU that event happened -- *_W1C_CLR signals are the "write-1-clear" hardware that CPU writes to in order to clear *_W1C_IN signals

 - WO (Write Only) :
   -- CPU can only write this field (reading this field will return nothing)